The Sweetness at the Bottom of the Pie

 The Sweetness at the Bottom of the Pie is a 2009 mystery by Alan Bradley.
 Set in the English countryside in 1950, it features Flavia de Luce, an 11-year-old amateur sleuth who pulls herself away from her beloved chemistry lab in order to clear her father in a murder investigation.
 Bradley, a first-time novelist, wrote the book after winning the 2007 Debut Dagger Award and selling the publishing rights in three countries, based on the first chapter and a synopsis.
-Well received by critics as an old-fashioned mystery featuring an unforgettable protagonist, the novel has won multiple awards and is the first in a 10-book series.
+Well-received by critics, the novel won multiple awards and is the first in an 11-book series.